johann-solo/oliveandmango.github.io/_posts/blog/2017-08-09-key-lime-cheesecake-with-coconut-crust-and-tequila-lime-curd.md

 4. Blend in the eggs, one at a time, beating the batter well after each one.
 5. Blend in heavy cream, lime zest and lime juice.
 At this point mix the filling only until completely blended.
 Be careful not to overmix the batter.
 6. Gently spoon the cheese filling on top of the baked crust layer.
-7. Place the springform pan in a large shallow pan containing hot water that comes about 1 inch up the side of the pan.
+7. Place the springform pan in a large shallow pan containing hot water that comes about 1 inch up the side of the pan - water bath is optional but helps prevent cheesecake from cracking(make sure you wrap your pan tight with a few layers of foil to prevent water from seeping through).
 8. Bake the cheesecake until the centre barely jiggles when you shake the pan, about 1 hour.
 9. Cool the cake on a wire rack for 1 hour.
 10. Then cover the cake with plastic wrap and refrigerate until it’s completely cold, at least 4 hours or overnight.